mortinger91/mortinger91/README.md

 ## Contacts

-Feel free to contact me, even for a chat, on my email and Linkedin profile:
+Feel free to contact me on my email and Linkedin profile:

 📧 micheleemiliani91@gmail.com